-EXAMPLE: Home ceases to be the main residence and is used to produce income for more than six years during a single period of absence lan bought a home in Sydney and used it as his main residence.
+EXAMPLE: Home ceases to be the main residence and is used to produce income for more than six years during a single period of absence lan settled a contract to buy a home in Sydney on 0.9 hectares of land and used it as his main residence.

-1 July 1990
+1 July 1992

-1 January 1992
+1 January 1994

-lan was posted to Brisbane and bought another home there.
+lan was posted to Brisbane and settled a contract to buy another home there.

-1 January 1992 to 31 December 1996
+1 January 1994 to 31 December 1998